 Summer & Family Camps

 Our camps allow campers to experience the best of Eagle Bluff’s activities, but also has its own distinct theme.
-Each theme allows them to explore and immerse themselves in a new focus area of their choosing.
-From learning to handle raptors to discovering what it’s like to sleep outdoors in their own shelter, Eagle Bluff campers gain new skills, build their self-confidence, and foster their relationship with the natural world.
+From learning to handle raptors to discovering what it’s like to sleep outdoors in their own shelter, Eagle Bluff campers gain new skills, build self-confidence, and foster their relationship with the natural world.

 Summer Camp Information

 Campers will be up and down our campus throughout their different activities!
 They could be tackling a high ropes course, scrambling up our 40 foot rock wall, and shooting arrows at the range.
 Beyond that, each camp specializes in different activities, such as shooting at the rifle range or exploring the ponds for frogs and turtles.

 Where do campers sleep?

 Campers spend their nights in our climate-controlled dormitory.
 Friends that come to camp together will be housed in the same room.
 On duty staff members sleep nearby in case they are needed in the night.
 As an added bonus, many of our camps also include a one or two night camp-out!

 The majority of meals take place in our dining hall, where the emphasis is on using local, sustainable ingredients, creating nutritious, kid-friendly meals, and minimizing food waste.
 We make every attempt to meet any food allergy or dietary needs.
 Each camp also has at least one meal (often more!) over the campfire.